aerospike-examples/rag-demo/README.md

 # Aerospike Vector Search RAG Implementation

-This repository houdse a RAG demo using Aerospike Vector Search (AVS).
+This repository houses a RAG demo using Aerospike Vector Search (AVS).
 Use the following instructions for deployment.

 >**Optional**
 >